moscajs/aedes/README.md

 <a name="clientid"></a>
 ### client#id

-The id of the client, as specified by the CONNECT packet.
+The id of the client, as specified by the CONNECT packet, defaults to 'aedes_' + shortid()

 -------------------------------------------------------
 <a name="clientclean"></a>